reowst/sdk/README.md

 Our SDK is extremely simple, and is designed to replace the sendto/recvfrom API you already use to send UDP packets.

-To get started, first visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building on Windows, Mac and Linux.
+To get started, first visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building the SDK on Windows, Mac and Linux.

 ## Usage and Next Steps